 After breakthrough occurs, the fuel tank(s) of the prepared vehicle shall be drained and filled with test fuel, as specified in section III.F. of these procedures, to the “tank fuel volume” defined in 40 CFR §86.1803-01.
 The fuel shall be stabilized to a temperature within ± 3oF of the lab ambient temperature before beginning the driving cycle for the exhaust emission test.

 After the soak period specified in section III.D.1.7.5., is completed, the canister for a 2012 and subsequent model-year plug-in hybrid electric vehicles equipped with a non-integrated refueling canister-only system shall be preconditioned and loaded according to the following steps.
 Prior to conducting the applicable test sequence, the canister shall have already achieved a stabilized state, such as is accomplished using the stabilization method described in section III.D.3.3.4.
-Good engineering practice and safety considerations, such as, but not limited to, adequate ventilation and appropriate electrical groundings, shall apply.
+Good engineering practice and safety considerations such as adequate ventilation and appropriate electrical groundings, shall apply.

 Ambient temperature levels encountered by the test vehicle throughout these steps shall not be less than 68ºF (20ºC) or more than 86ºF (30ºC).